xbeat/Machine-Learning/README.md

 Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
 It helps to reduce the model's complexity and improve its generalization ability.
 By constraining the model's parameters, regularization ensures that the learned patterns are more robust and less sensitive to noise in the training data.

+## Probability & Statistics for Data Science and AI

+Probability Distributions in Python

+Understanding probability distributions is fundamental to data science and machine learning.
+They describe the likelihood of different outcomes occurring in a random experiment and form the basis for statistical inference, modeling uncertainty, and making predictions.

 ## Akaike's Information Criterion (AIC) for Model Selection

 Introduction to Akaike's Information Criterion (AIC)